ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/pdh/api.md

 multitool_install_part: true    # Set to true if a sub-page of a multi-page article, else false
 layout: installtoolsall         # DO NOT MODIFY.
 Always true for tool install articles
 ---
 The Product Download Hub has an API to enable end users to automate management and download of their Arm products.
-It is currently a beta-level feature, but is available for users to experiment with today.

-## Install download manager
+## Entitlements and Download Manager

-The easiest way to manage access is with the [Entitlements and Download Manager](https://pypi.org/project/edmgr/).
+The easiest way to manage access PDH is with the [Entitlements and Download Manager](https://pypi.org/project/edmgr/).
 This Python based utility can be used to interrogate the PDH database, and download the required packages.

 It can be used from Windows command line or a Linux terminal.
-These instructions are for Linux (Ubuntu).
+These instructions are for Linux (Ubuntu 22.04LTS).

 ### Install pre-requisites
 ```